Composition operators on de Branges spaces of entire functions

 where, $\chi= \frac{E^{\#}}{E}$ and $\Lambda= \{ z \in \mathbb{C}_+ : E(\phi(z)) \neq 0 \} $.
 Moreover, if the entire function $\phi$ is such that $\phi(\mathbb{C}_+) \subseteq \mathbb{C}_+$, then $\Lambda= \mathbb{C}_+$. \end{thm} \begin{proof} The proof follows similarly to the necessary part of Theorem \ref{lemma2.1}. \end{proof}

 Next, we shall discuss the compactness of composition operators on de Brange spaces of entire functions $H(E)$.
 Let $t_n$ be the zeros of the real function $A(z)$ defined as follows:

-We recall the following theorem due to Bellavita \cite{Bellavitathesis}, which provides an orthonormal basis of the space $H(E)$.
+We recall the following theorem due to de Branges \cite{Brange} (it is also stated in \cite{Bellavitathesis}), which provides an orthonormal basis of the space $H(E)$.
 This result will be used to derive a condition under which a bounded composition operator on $H(E)$ fails to be compact.